Wei Heng: Career

-After the Second Sino-Japanese War broke out, Wei Heng joined the Communist Red Army in January 1938.
+After the Second Sino-Japanese War broke out, Wei Heng joined the Chinese Red Army in January 1938.
 He served as a guerrilla fighter and later political operative in his native Shanxi.
-He joined the Communist Party of China in October 1938, and was selected as a delegate to the 7th National Congress of the Communist Party held in Yan'an in 1945.
+He joined the Chinese Communist Party (CCP) in October 1938, and was selected as a delegate to the 7th National Congress of the Chinese Communist Party held in Yan'an in 1945.
 He took part in the Yan'an Rectification Movement.

 After the founding of the People's Republic of China in 1949, Wei served in a series of leadership posts in locales in Shanxi province, including a stint as Party Secretary of Yuncheng.
-In April 1952, Wei Heng began working as part of the Communist Party's Shanxi Provincial Committee as head of its Organization Department, and then the provincial Secretary for Commission for Discipline Inspection.
+In April 1952, Wei Heng began working as part of the CCP's Shanxi Provincial Committee as head of its Organization Department, and then the provincial Secretary for Commission for Discipline Inspection.
 He became the provincial governor, and by June 1965 began serving as First Secretary (i.e. top leader) of the province.